-In 2012, the Natural History Museum of Los Angeles County launched a new research initiative: NHM BioSCAN.
+In 2012, the Natural History Museum of Los Angeles County launched a new research initiative: NHMLA BioSCAN.
 This first-of-its-kind scientific investigation will discover and explore biodiversity in and around one of the world’s largest cities: Los Angeles.
 Learn more >

 Research on the family Phoridae (Diptera), is conducted by Dr. Brian V. Brown, including National Science Foundation funded work on systematics of ant-decapitating flies, bee-killing flies, and other phorids.
 Learn more >

 Our signature citizen-participation science project, the LASS invites local residents to submit spiders from their houses and backyards for our urban biodiversity inventory.
 See how to participate and what we have found, so far.
 Learn more >